 3 Tips for Creating an Outdoor Gathering Place

-Outdoor Classroom spaces come in all different shapes and sizes.
-Therefore, the elements to any Outdoor Classroom may vary.
+Outdoor classrooms and backyard spaces come in all different shapes and sizes.
+Therefore, the elements of any outdoor classroom and/or teaching garden will vary.
 The Gathering Place is like the kitchen to a house.
-It is a place to read books, share directions to activities and reflect on discoveries.
-Depending on your landscape, your gathering place may look a little different.
-Here are a few seeds of inspiration.
+It’s a central place and the heart of the garden.
+It’s a place to read books and share directions for outdoor nature activities.
+It’s also a place for children to come back to reflect on their discoveries.
+All gathering spaces are one-of-a-kind.
+Here are a few seeds of inspiration to get you started.

 Do you have an Outdoor Gathering Place?
 I want to hear from you.
 Where is your Gathering Place?
 What materials did you use?
 What types of activities do you do in your gathering place?
 How do children respond to it?
-Do you have smaller gathering places tucked away in your Outdoor Classroom?
+Do you have smaller gathering places tucked away in your Outdoor Classroom or Backyard Teaching Garden?
 Share in the comments below.

-Want to learn more about Types of Gardens?
-Garden Elements for an Outdoor Classroom?
-Check out the Teaching in the Dirt: Designing Outdoor Classrooms e-Course.
+Want to learn more about how to create a Backyard Teaching Garden and/or Outdoor Classrooms using The Four Types of Gardens?
+Check out the Teaching in the Dirt: Designing Outdoor Classrooms Master Class.